Are you struggling with skin that feels tight, flaky, or dull?

 To combat dry skin, focus on rebuilding and protecting your skin barrier:

-- Use rich moisturizers with ceramides or shea butter.
+- Use rich moisturizers with ceramides, panthenol or shea butter.

 - Switch to gentle, non-foaming cleansers.